isomerpages/govtech-corp/_for-citizens/Crowdsourcing/CrowdTaskSG.md

 <p>These examples demonstrate the tangible impact of citizen participation
 through CrowdTaskSG, showcasing how your feedback to the government can lead to real-world improvements and inform policy decisions.</p>
+<p></p>
+<h3>Frequently asked questions about CrowdTaskSG</h3>
+<h4>How can I participate in surveys?</h4>
+<p>Once you've created your account and logged in with Singpass on the CrowdTaskSG
+website, you will see a list of available surveys.
+Simply click on a survey that interests you and follow the instructions to complete it.</p>
+<h4>How do I know my data is secure?</h4>
+<p>GovTech is committed to ensuring the security and privacy of your data.
+CrowdTaskSG utilises secure login via Singpass, and all feedback to the government collected is handled in accordance with government <a href="https://www.tech.gov.sg/media/technews/are-you-leaking-information-on-the-web/" rel="noopener noreferrer nofollow" target="_blank"><u>data security best practices</u></a>.
+Your responses are typically anonymised to protect your personal information.</p>
+<h4>What happens after I complete a survey?</h4>
+<p>After you complete a survey, your responses are aggregated with those
+of other participants.
+These collective insights are then shared with the relevant government agencies to inform their policy decisions, service improvements, and the development of new initiatives.</p>
+<h4>Can businesses use CrowdTaskSG?</h4>
+<p>Currently, CrowdTaskSG is designed for individual citizens and permanent
+residents of Singapore to provide their feedback to the government.</p>
+<h4>Do I get money or what kind of rewards do I get from completing these paid surveys?</h4>
+<p>Yes, you do get rewards for your participation.
+These rewards can include
+virtual coins that can be redeemed at participating merchants who accept NETS QR payments, as well as experience points (XP) that may contribute to your standing on leaderboards.
+The platform is also expanding to include direct cash disbursement into your GovWallet account for certain tasks.</p>
+<h4>Is Crowdtask SG an app?</h4>
+<p>CrowdTaskSG is not currently a standalone mobile application.
+Instead,
+it's a web-based platform developed by the Government Technology Agency (GovTech) of Singapore.
+You can easily access it through any web browser on your computer or mobile device.
+This allows all Singaporean citizens and permanent residents aged 18 and above to participate in surveys, polls, and other feedback tasks conveniently, helping to shape public policies and services without needing to download a separate app.</p>
+<p></p>
 <h3>Interested to find out more about CrowdTaskSG?</h3>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://www.crowdtask.gov.sg/" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Visit the CrowdTaskSG website to learn more" src="/images/CTA card images/Visit_the_product_website.png"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Visit the CrowdTaskSG website to learn more</div><div class="isomer-card-link">Go to CrowdTaskSG website</div></div></a>
 <a rel="noopener noreferrer nofollow" href="https://go.gov.sg/communitysignup-gtwebsite" class="isomer-card">